 Steroids which are given for things like inflammation and asthma work on the cell receptors by filling the cells and telling them to make more protein at a faster rate.
 They metabolize in the body hitting the liver first.
 That’s why people who take steroids for long periods of time also have to have their liver monitored because prolonged use causes severe liver damage.
 Steroids may also be addictive.

-Although effective, many of the pain-relieving drugs do come with long term effects on the body.
+Although effective, many of the pain-relieving drugs do come with long-term effects on the body.
 All of them can cause stomach and digestive problems because they all eventually irritate the stomach lining.
 They can eventually cause the lining to become damaged with erosion.
 Even aspirin can cause ulcers.
-It has been documented as a side effect that the Over the counter Ibuprofen drugs eventually cause the leaky gut syndrome.
+It has been documented as a side effect that Over the counter Ibuprofen drugs eventually cause the leaky gut syndrome.
 This is a condition where the stomach becomes permeated and undigested protein molecules slip through the holes which contribute to a wide range of inflammatory and autoimmune diseases.

 There is also evidence linking NSAIDs to the acceleration of degenerative changes like in arthritic joints making the condition over the long term even worse.
 I already mentioned kidney damage with the taking of these drugs earlier in this chapter.
-A study done in the University of Liverpool concluded that one out of every fifteen admissions was due to adverse drug reactions and NSAIDs were included.
+A study done at the University of Liverpool concluded that one out of every fifteen admissions was due to adverse drug reactions and NSAIDs were included.